-The Switchboard-II Corpus, Phases 2 and 3, will serve as the evaluation data for the extended data evaluation.
-Speech recognition output of this data will also be made available.
-The audio data must be obtained from the Linguistic Data Consortium $(LDC)^{12}$ , which makes it available for sale to non-members.
-(Phase 2 is currently available, and Phase 3 will be available early in 2002.)
+The Switchboard-II Corpus, Phases 2 and 3, will again serve as the evaluation data for the extended data evaluation.
+Speech recognition transcriptions and other auxiliary data derived from the audio will also be made available.
+(See section 4.1.4).
+The audio data must be obtained from the LDC, which makes it available for sale to non-members.10